- Disassembling the Piano

 As a musician, and as one who takes the social responsibility of her 'life-job' very seriously, I've ruminated probably too much over where my art is taking me.
 About whether my efforts are having any positive effects on our world.
 About how I can best serve future generations while still enjoying my own little life.

-It's woefully easy to let the sheer volume of problems get one down (environmental degradation, the population growth, the energy crises, the corruption of political leadership, the mind-boggling poverty, etc) but it's important to maintain a guardedly optimistic attitude about our future.
+It's woefully easy to let the sheer volume of problems get one down (environmental degradation, population growth, energy crises, deficiencies in goernance, mind-boggling poverty, etc) but it's important to maintain a guardedly optimistic attitude about our future.

 It's true: as we globalize our pain and internalize the exogenous misery, we interrupt our flow as spiritual beings and blind ourselves to ways in which we might be effective as healers.